 The SMILES trial resulted in a massive reduction in depression symptoms, which obviously is something worth paying attention to.

-The Smiles Trial was a 12-week study that included 66 people (after 99 were excluded for factors such as changing anti-depressant medication and other variables) who were classified as having severe depression.
+The Smiles Trial was a 12-week study that included 66 people, after 99 were excluded for factors such as changing anti-depressant medication and other variables.
+Everybody included was classified as having severe depression.
 Most participants also had severe anxiety.

-The number of participants is much smaller than desired, but it doesn’t make the study worth disregarding.
-The authors even thought the results wouldn’t be able to reach statistical significance due to the smaller sample size, but since the results were so large it is still likely to be relevant.
+The number of participants was much smaller than desired.
+But that doesn’t make the study worth disregarding.
+The authors even thought the results wouldn’t be able to reach statistical significance due to the smaller sample size.
+Fortunately the results were so large it is still relevant.

-One downside is that 12-weeks isn’t really a long enough time to measure dietary behaviour changes, since often people revert to old habits over the long term, but from another perspective, it also shows that it only took 12 weeks to get great results.
+Arguably 12-weeks isn’t really a long enough time to measure dietary behaviour changes, since often people revert to old habits over the long term.
+From another perspective though, it also shows that it only took 12 weeks to get great results.

-The social support group basically involved a one on one conversations about nothing in particular (intentionally no psychological techniques were being implemented since that would be an unwanted variable.
+The social support group basically involved a one on one conversations about nothing in particular.
+No psychological techniques were being implemented since that would be an unwanted variable.
 If they could not find common ground to talk about, they would play board games.

 This was to control for the fact that the intervention group got to spend 7 sessions with a dietitian.

-Social interaction is extremely valuable for individuals with depression, so this was to account for the fact that potentially somebody may improve their symptoms solely through interacting with a dietitian – which would hide whether it was the diet or the interaction that led to the improvement.
+Social interaction is extremely valuable for individuals with depression.
+Potentially somebody may improve their symptoms solely through interacting with a dietitian.
+This would hide whether it was the diet or the interaction that led to the improvement.
 That was why the social support control was implemented.

 One massive variable that I am extremely happy that they accounted for is weight.
-If somebody’s weight changes (either up or down) it is likely to affect their symptoms of depression in some way.
+If somebody’s weight changes, it is likely to affect their symptoms of depression in some way.

 To account for this, the diet was deliberately set up to involve exactly enough calories for people to maintain their weight.

-The diets weren’t controlled, so even though people could choose to eat how they wanted to, they ended the trial at roughly the weight they started at.
-This made it clear that the improvements were related to the quality of the diet, not the fact that their weight changed.
+The diets weren’t controlled tightly though.
+Fortunately, even though people could choose to eat how they wanted to, they ended the trial at roughly the weight they started at.
+This made it clear that the improvements were related to the quality of the diet, not because their weight changed.

 It is also worth mentioning that because people had control of how they ate, they didn’t follow the recommended diet strictly.
-For example, the diet involved 60ml of olive oil (a crazy high amount, which is >450 calories) per day, but the participants averaged ~20ml throughout the trial.
+For example, the diet involved 60ml of olive oil, but the participants averaged ~20ml throughout the trial.
 To be fair though, 60ml of olive oil is ~470kcal.
 I can see why people might be hesitant.

 Although they didn’t make all the changes recommended, they did make great strides towards the proposed diet.
-As another example, they also were told to keep to a maximum of 3 “discretionary” serves per week, and while they didn’t get there, they reduced their original intake by a massive 21 serves per week on average.
+As another example, they also were told to keep to a maximum of 3 “discretionary” serves per week.
+While they didn’t get there, they reduced their original intake by a massive 21 serves per week on average.

-The severity of depression was based on the MADRS scale, with anything below 10 being classified as being in remission.
+The severity of depression was based on the MADRS scale.
+Anything below 10 was classified as being in remission.

-In the intervention group, 32.3% of people got into remission, which is incredible considering they all had severe depression at the start.
+In the intervention group, 32.3% of people got into remission, which is incredible considering they all had major depression at the start.
 Everybody who completed the study had significant improvements as well.

-Around 21% of people went into remission for anxiety as well, which is interesting because I didn’t expect that link to be as strong.
+Around 21% of people went into remission for anxiety as well.
+The link between anxiety and depression is quite strong.

-Interestingly, 8% of people in the social support group went into remission for depression as well, showing that social interaction did play a role.
+Interestingly, 8% of people in the social support group went into remission for depression as well.
+This is further confirmation that social interaction plays a role.